Adult coloring is an excellent way to improve mental health and mind clarity. Learn why and how to get started with this beneficial therapy.

 3. Reduces Stress and Anxiety

-Mental stress is detrimental for your health and can lead to physical problems.
+Mental stress is detrimental to your health and can lead to physical problems.
 An incredible feature of coloring is the ability to extremely decrease stress and anxiety.

 Shades of blue and pale pink are soothing colors, known to reduce anxiety and calm you.
 In addition, choosing to color before bedtime can even help with insomnia.